Kendall Payne - Singer/Songwriter

 So you can imagine what a surprise, and how devastating it was, when I was dropped from my label at the ripe old age of 21!
-There was a new president, who didn't believe in me as an artist, and an internet site called "Napster" had introduced the concept of illegally downloading music without paying for it.
+There was a new president, who didn't believe in me as an artist.
+There was an internet site called "Napster" that had introduced the concept of illegally downloading music without paying for it.
 That caused my sales numbers to be skewed, and Capitol Records did not believe I was worth investing in another album.
 Although I inquired with all my contacts about getting signed with any other labels, no one wanted to touch me with a ten foot pole.
 I was considered "damaged goods".
 I was told by a major label executive, "If Capitol couldn't 'break' you (or make you successful) then no one can!"

 And so I found myself all alone in the music world.
 Quite a rollercoaster for a young artist to endure.
 But as with most things, what doesn't kill you, only makes you stronger.
 And my story is no exception to that rule!
 I pursued some other options for a while (like enrolling in junior college & getting a 'day job') but I found myself returning to my guitar & piano in any free moment, and the songs just kept coming to me.
 Finally, I had reached the point where I needed to take a risk and share this music with the world.

 And, quite honestly, that's where YOU come in!
-If you've made it this far in the bio, I'm trusting that you are someone who wants to hear some new music from "Kendall Payne".
+If you've made it this far in the bio, I'm trusting that you are someone who wants to hear some music from "Kendall Payne".
 And I want to share that new music with you!
 And I need your help to do it!
 I can't do it alone.

 There are two MAJOR ways you can help: